sfj3/gev/README.md

 # gev
-an algorithm to estimate GEV distributional parameters for precipitation events
+model2.py is an algorithm to estimate GEV distributional parameters for precipitation events